garrandall/popular-music-data/tracks/hush-ll-cool-j-7-aurelius.md

 God willin, we still be doin our thang
 When my six-pack's faded
 Raps outdated
-But thats many years from now so dont rush
+But thats many years from now so don't rush
 Little mama just hush...

 Hush baby
 Hush hush darling